SatelliteShorelines/CoastSeg/docs/how-to-download.md

 - Click the `Generate ROIs` button.
 This action creates a grid of ROIs along the shoreline within the bounding box.

+- If you want to use your own custom ROIs follow the tutorial [How to Upload Features](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/)

   5.Select Desired ROIs:

 - After the ROIs appear on the map, select those for which you want to download satellite imagery.